ixofoundation/governance/proposals/012-mundo-upgrade-governance-proposal.md

 In the event of an issue at upgrade time, we should coordinate via the validators channel in Discord to come to a quick emergency consensus and mitigate any further issues.

+## Voting

+By voting YES on this proposal, you agree that the  ixo-4 upgrade from v0.16.2 to v0.19.x should proceed.

+By voting NO on this proposal, you disagree that the  ixo-4 upgrade from v0.16.2 to v0.19.x should proceed.

+By voting NO WITH VETO, you disagree with the ixo-4 upgrade from v0.16.2 to v0.19.x taking place, and additionally wish to see depositors penalized.

+By voting ABSTAIN, you decline to give an opinion on the upgrade.

 ---

 # ixo Chain Upgrade Proposal